-In all specializations, students who have a sufficiently good record in the first year of the full-time course, or in the first two years of the part-time course, may make written application to the Head of the School for permission to enrol for the Honours course.
-Such applications must be made and approved by the Head of School before enrolling in the second year of the full-time course, or in the third year of the part-time course.
+In all specializations, students who have a good academic record in the first year of the full-time course, or in the first two years of the part-time course, are encouraged to enrol for the Honours course.
+Such applications must be approved by the Head of School before enrolling in the second year of the full-time course, or in the third year of the part-time course.
 Applications should be addressed to the Head of the School as soon as possible after the publication of the results in the year concerned.